Essential Winter Storm Preparedness Tech Under $150

 Why It Matters:

-5. Rechargeable LED Lantern – Light That Lasts
+5. MalloMe LED Camping Lantern 4-Pack – Light That Lasts

 Pro Tip:

-Keep one of these charged and ready in each room of your house.
+With a 4-pack, you can place one lantern in each major room of your house.
 When the power goes out, you won't have to stumble around in the dark looking for flashlights.
-They're affordable enough to buy several.
+Color-code them by room so the whole family knows where to find light.

 Building Your Storm Prep Kit